 Great zero waste gift ideas include a refillable candle or infuser flask.
 There are also beautiful zero waste body and beauty products which are sure to delight.

 5. Give a gift which disappears without a trace

 A wonderful zero waste gift is one of food – why not include a gift of organic chai made from fair-trade tea and organic spices?
-Or some organic superfoods to help a loved one on a health kick?
+Or some organic superfoods or collagen to help a loved one on a health kick?

 Other fantastic zero waste gift ideas include experiences.

 Sharing together the beauty of nature is a wonderful way to celebrate Valentine’s Day and create special memories.
 To give excitement and create a real bonding experience, why not try something new together?
 Plan a bike ride and a picnic, hike a mountain, hire a rowing boat or a kayak together or take a blanket and warm drinks out at night and stargaze together.

 Gift your loved one an experience – by themselves or even better, together.
 The memories can last a lifetime and be very bonding.
 Experiences can range from theatre tickets to cooking, art, pottery, wine tasting classes, to a weekend getaway.
 You could even recreate your first date.